Michonne: Season 9

 Michonne and Daryl eventually track down Jocelyn, who has them captured, tortured and branded.
 However, they escape, with Michonne confronting Jocelyn and the children.
 In the ensuing struggle, Jocelyn beats Michonne with a wooden plank, and one of the children slashes her pregnant belly.
 Michonne ultimately kills Jocelyn by stabbing her with her sword.
-When the children attack, she is forced to kill them.
-However, she is successful in rescuing Judith and they return to Alexandria with Daryl.
+When the children attack, she is forced to kill them all.
+However, she is successful in rescuing Judith and the Alexandrian kids.

 The violent incident is shown to have ramifications years later; when Daryl shows up at Alexandria's gates with a wounded Henry and Lydia (Cassady McClincy), daughter of the Whisperers' leader Alpha (Samantha Morton), Michonne and Aaron are initially hesitant to allow Lydia in.
-However, Michonne decides that she trusts Daryl and allows them in, but only long enough for Henry to get medical attention.
+However, Michonne allows them in, but only long enough for Henry to get medical attention.
 She refuses to provide an escort for them as they plan to travel to the Kingdom.
 Judith decides to sneak away on her own to protect them, taking Rick's pistol with her.
 Michonne sets out to track down Judith, arriving in time to save her from a group of walkers.
-They discuss what happened years before with Jocelyn, as Michonne was unaware Judith had seen her slaughter the children and remembered the incident.
+They discuss what happened years before with Jocelyn, as Michonne was unaware Judith remembered the incident.
 Judith believes Michonne did the right thing at that time, but that Daryl and the others are still their allies and they should now help them.
-Michonne decides that Judith is right and they leave together to catch up with Daryl and the others, unaware that they are being watched by two Whisperers.
+Michonne decides that Judith is right and they leave together to catch up with Daryl and the others.

-In "The Calm Before", Michonne brings all the leaders from the communities to meet with Alpha.
-She apologizes for Alexandria forgoing its relationships, that Alexandria will give asylum to Alpha's daughter, Lydia, and to establish a mutual protection pact knowing that Alpha will likely retaliate.
-Sure enough, Alpha takes her revenge by killing Henry, Enid, Tara, Ozzy (Angus Sampson), Alek (Jason Kirkpatrick), D.J.
-(Matt Mangum), Frankie (Elyse Nicole DuFour), Tammy Rose (Brett Butler), and Rodney (Joe Ando Hirsh).
-Michonne blames herself for their deaths.

-In the season finale episode “The Storm”, the group must battle their way through freezing temperatures and walkers, crossing through the Whisperers’ territory in order to make it back to their own communities.
-The finale takes place a few months after the events of the previous episode, “The Calm Before”, which ended in the deaths of several allies.
-Michonne and the others eventually make it back to Alexandria, where she is relieved to be reunited with Judith and RJ.
-She later visits Negan, who is healing in the infirmary.
-He commends her for crossing through Alpha's territory, despite the danger.
-Although her issues with Negan are far from repaired, it appears that Michonne realizes he has changed over the years.